Ludoviccccc/SImu2/README.md

 The performed mutations consist of changing the existing instructions

 ## IMGEP with several goal spaces (modules), each with different type of informations.
-Modules are selected at random or with a criterium like intrinsic reward
-* I would like to perform a modular approach of IMGEP with several modules :
+* I would like to perform a modular approach of IMGEP with several goal spaces (modules) :
 	* time : $(t_{\cdot,1}(c_{1}),t_{0,\cdot}(c_{0}), t_{0,1}(c_{1}),t_{0,1}(c_{0}))\in\mathbb{R}^{4}$
 	* time difference core 0: $|(t_{0,\cdot}(c_{0})-(t_{0,1}(c_{0}))|\in\mathbb{R}$
 	* time difference core 1: $|(t_{\cdot,1}(c_{1})-(t_{0,1}(c_{1}))|\in\mathbb{R}$